-What is it?
+What is shoulder instability?

 Shoulder instability is a term used to describe a weakness in the structures of the shoulder that keep the joint stable, often leading to frequent dislocations.
 As one of the most flexible joints in the body, the shoulder maintains stability through a balance of support between the dynamic structures (muscles and tendons) and static structures (ligaments and joint shape).

 The most noticeable symptom of shoulder instability is dislocation or subluxation of the joint.
-This is often accompanied by pain, clicking sensations, a feeling of instability and in some cases, weakness, tingling, and pins and needles in the arm.
+This is often accompanied by pain, clicking sensations, a feeling of instability and, in some cases, weakness, tingling, and pins and needles in the arm.

 Shoulder instability is also classified as traumatic, occurring after an injury or atraumatic, where the shoulder is exceptionally flexible and prone to dislocations from everyday forces.
-Instability can also occur from chronic overuse where the shoulder joint is damaged slowly over time.
+Instability can also occur from chronic overuse, where the shoulder joint is damaged slowly over time.